Goal-conditioned dual-action imitation learning for dexterous dual-arm robot manipulation

-In this research, 811 minutes $\approx$ 13.5 hours of demonstration data were generated and trained, which can be obtained in only a few days.
-Considering the complexity of the target banana peeling task, we think 13.h hours of demonstration is feasible.
-However, data efficiency has always been pursued on learning-based robotics.
-Therefore, our future interest is to study if few-shot learning of highly dexterous manipulation skills is possible with transferring knowledge of objects and behaviors.
+In this research, $811.1 + 561.8$ minutes $\approx$ $21.8$ hours of demonstration data were generated and used for training, which can be obtained in only a few days.
+Considering the complexity of the target banana-peeling task, we believe that $21.8$ hours of demonstration is feasible.
+However, data efficiency has always been pursued in learning-based robotics.
+Therefore, our future interest is to study whether few-shot learning of highly dexterous manipulation skills is possible by transferring knowledge about objects and behaviors.
 Previously, the importance of behavior segmentation and structured behavior and tasks have been reported \cite{Kuniyoshi1994learning,konidaris2012robot,zeng2018semantic}.
-Because the unsupervised segmentation is possible with gaze \cite{yu2002understanding} and the gaze information is highly correlated with task objective \cite{pelz2001coordination,hayhoe2005eye}, we hypothesize that gaze can be applied to unsupervised segmentation and structuring of tasks and further be applied to transfer of behavior to other tasks.
+Because unsupervised segmentation is possible with gaze \cite{yu2002understanding}, and gaze information is highly correlated with task objective \cite{pelz2001coordination,hayhoe2005eye}, we hypothesize that gaze can be applied for the unsupervised segmentation and structuring of tasks and further be applied to the transfer of behavior to other tasks.
 The application of gaze-based human behavior segmentation for structured deep imitation learning is a promising topic for future research.